A theoretical model for quantifying the imprinting sensitivity of direct-drive inertial confinement fusion implosions: Conclusions

 \section{Conclusions}

-In conclusion, this study develops an equivalent perturbation model for direct-drive ICF that quantifies laser imprinting as target surface imperfections.
-The model identifies a implosion sensitivity to laser imprinting $\frac{\delta h_\text{las}}{\delta h_\text{tar}}= 0.1$.
-When $\frac{\delta h_\text{las}}{\delta h_\text{tar}}\leq 0.1$, laser imprinting alters the nonlinear onset time and adiabat at the start of acceleration by less than 12\%, compared to simulations with target perturbations alone.
+In conclusion, this study develops an equivalent perturbation model for direct-drive ICF that quantifies laser imprinting as target surface perturbations.
+The model identifies a implosion sensitivity to laser imprinting $\frac{\delta h_\text{proxy}}{\delta h_\text{tar}(0)}= 0.1$.
+When $\frac{\delta h_\text{proxy}}{\delta h_\text{tar}(0)}\leq 0.1$, laser imprinting alters the nonlinear onset time and adiabat at the start of acceleration by less than 12\%, compared to simulations with $\delta h_\text{tar}(0)$ alone.
 Moreover, the implosion sensitivity to laser imprinting is supported by OMEGA experiments.
-These results indicate that joint control of laser and target perturbations, improving target quality when $\frac{\delta h_\text{tar}}{\delta h_\text{las}}\leq 0.1$ and laser smoothing otherwise, can support stable implosions for high-gain direct-drive inertial confinement fusion.
-The current equivalent perturbation model is based on steady ablation theory and has been extended to unsteady ablation under complex pulse designs.
-Future work will extend the model to more internal target perturbations.
+These results indicate that joint control of multimode $\delta h_{\text{proxy}}$ and $\sigma_\text{tar}(0)$, improving target quality when $\frac{\delta h_\text{proxy}}{\sigma_\text{tar}(0)}\leq 0.1$ and laser smoothing otherwise, can support stable implosions for high-gain direct-drive inertial confinement fusion.
+Overall, for linear perturbations of medium‑to‑high modes, the model can deepen our physical understanding of the evolution of $\delta h_{\text{proxy}}$ and $\sigma_\text{tar}(0)$ and serve as a simplified tool to optimize the implosion performance.
+The paper currently focus on the target surface perturbation and future work will extend the model to more internal target perturbations.